 Baking chicken in parchment is easy.
-Simply place a split boneless, skinless chicken breast atop a pile of thinly sliced vegetables spread with a mixture of whole grain mustard (like Maille Old Style Dijon), herbs and olive oil, then seal the packet and bake.
+Place boneless, skinless chicken breasts atop a pile of thinly sliced vegetables spread with a mixture of whole grain mustard, herbs and olive oil, then seal the packet and bake.

-The chicken and vegetables steam inside the parchment in about 15 minutes.
+The chicken and vegetables steam inside the parchment in about 15 minutes in a hot 425° oven.
 Best of all, you can make the packets ahead of time and refrigerate for several hours, then bake when you are ready for dinner.

-Making Parchment Packets
+How to Make Parchment Packets

 To make packets, cut a piece of parchment 18″ long.
 Standard rolls are 15″ wide.
 Fold and crease the sheet in half to make a 9″ x 15″ piece.
 From here, cut a wide, fat half-heart shape with scissors.
 This will become your packet.

+Next, cut carrots into thin matchsticks.
+You can use a knife, a julienne peeler or a julienne slicer.
+Clean the leek and slice crosswise into thin rings or half moons.
 With the parchment heart open like a book, layer the vegetables, then chicken into the middle, season, and spread with a thin paste of olive oil, mustard and fresh thyme leaves.

 Seal the packets by folding and tightly creasing the edges around the heart every few inches until completely enclosed and sealed.

-Bake Your Chicken Packets
+Bake Your Chicken Packets and Serve

 To bake the chicken packets, pre-heat the oven to 425 degrees.
 Place the packets on a metal baking sheets.
 Bake for approximately 15 minutes.
 Packets will be browning at the edges.
 Remove from the oven.